geekzy/tiapp-como/README.md

 ```

 We can then use the public API of our Action in Controller to act as event handler of our view.
-We can also pass parameters both via action parameters and component's custom attributes.
+We can also pass parameters both via action parameters and component custom attributes.

 ```js
 var btn = new UI.button({